Voting and Elections

-- Early Childhood Education/ Pre-K
+- Early Childhood Education/Pre-K

 - Local/Small Businesses

-- Violence/Crime Prevention (community policy efforts)
+- Violence/Crime Prevention

-- What are their top priorities?
+- What are the candidate’s top priorities?

 - What are your top priorities?

-- Is the candidate endorsed by anyone such as an organization or group?
+- Is the candidate endorsed by anyone, such as an organization or group?
 If so, who?

 Email us to keep posted on opportunities to volunteer with YWCA Minneapolis Voter Engagement events.